Deerah1234/Algorithms/README.md

 ## Contributing

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.
+If anyone wants to discuss algorithms or their solutions with me, please feel free to contact me.
+You can reach out to me by creating an issue in this repository, and I'll get back to you as soon as possible.
+I'm always open to learning new things and hearing different perspectives, so don't hesitate to reach out!